lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 ## Aplicando Normalização de Lotes em LeNet

-To see how to apply `BatchNorm` in context, below we apply it to a traditional LeNet model (:numref:`sec_lenet`).
-Recall that batch normalization is applied after the convolutional layers or fully-connected layers but before the corresponding activation functions.

 Para ver como aplicar `BatchNorm` no contexto, abaixo nós o aplicamos a um modelo LeNet tradicional (:numref:`sec_lenet`).
 Lembre-se de que a normalização de lote é aplicada